 Witnesses who saw what happened can be invaluable.
 They may be able to help corroborate your own statement as to what caused the accident.
 Taking pictures of the damaged vehicles, up close and at a distance, can sometimes show more than a traffic camera.
 You may also wish to get some shots of the road conditions, signs or other objects that may help in establishing what happened.

 According to the National Highway Traffic Safety Administration (NHTSA), in 2008 there were a total of 1,134,000 crashes at an intersection.
 The majority of these occurred where there were traffic signals (512,000).
 It’s hard to say how many might have been able to use traffic cameras as evidence, but if footage was available demonstrating the cause, it may have proved valuable.

 If you were in an accident at an intersection or another location where a camera was able to catch what happened, it could prove helpful to your case as well.
-Call 888-927-6955 to set up a consultation with an accident attorney at the Law Offices of Shane Smith.
+Call 888-927-6955 to set up a consultation with an accident attorney at Shane Smith Law.
 We will carefully evaluate your case and explain the importance of this and other types of evidence in insurance claims.